 - At the same time when the rebuilding of Ahom army was going in, Lachit fooled the Mughal Generals of their preparation by keeping friendly relations.
 He used to give gifts and show maturity in talks while dealing with Mughal Generals so that they don’t have any doubt of Ahom’s Army preparations.

 - To capture the Fort of Itakhuli, Ahom Army laid a siege which continued for nearly two months but they failed to capture the fort.
-Knowing this Lachit ordered Bagh Hazarika (a commander in Ahom Army) to take 10 best soldiers from army and scale the walls of fort in Night.
-After entering the fort the soldiers filled the mouth of cannon with water and next day when Lachit ordered a full-scale attack they captured the fort very easily.
+Knowing this Lachit ordered Bagh Hazarika (a commander in Ahom Army) to take 10 best soldiers from the army and scale the walls of the fort at Night.
+After entering the fort the soldiers filled the mouth of the cannon with water and next day when Lachit ordered a full-scale attack they captured the fort very easily.